 - Director of The Brenthurst Foundation, based in Johannesburg.
-He was educated at the Universities of Cape Town (BA and BA Hons) and Lancaster (MA and PhD), he taught at the Universities of Western Cape and Cape Town.
-He was Director of Studies at the South African Institute of International Affairs and the SAIIA.
+Mills was educated at the Universities of Cape Town (BA and BA Hons) and Lancaster (MA and PhD), and has taught at the Universities of Western Cape and Cape Town.
+He was THE Director of Studies at the South African Institute of International Affairs and the SAIIA.

-- He has directed numerous reform projects in African presidencies (Ghana, Lagos State, Mozambique, SE Nigeria, Kenya, Lesotho, Somaliland and SA), and sat on the Danish Africa Commission and the African Development Bank’s high-level panel on fragile states.
+- He has directed numerous reform projects in African governments (Ghana, Lagos State, Mozambique, SE Nigeria, Kenya, Lesotho, Somaliland and SA), and sat on the Danish Africa Commission and the African Development Bank’s High-Level Panel on Fragile States.

-- Dr. Mills has served four deployments to Afghanistan with the British Army as the adviser to the commander.
+- Dr. Mills has been deployed on four occaions to Afghanistan with the British Army, acting as an adviser to the commander in chief.

 - In 2008 he became a Strategy Advisor to the President of Rwanda.
 He has directed the Secretariat of the Presidential International Advisory Board in Mozambique and the Presidential Economic Advisory Commission of Malawi.

-- In 2006, he was the head of the International Security Assistance Force (ISAF) Prism strategic analysis group, both in Kandahar and Kabul.
+- In 2006, he was the head of the International Security Assistance Force’s (ISAF) Prism strategic analysis group, both in Kandahar and Kabul.

 - He has published on international affairs, development and security, and is a regular columnist for South African and international newspapers.
 He is the author of the books “Why Africa is Poor – and what Africans can do about it” (2010), “Why States Recover” (2014) and, together with Jeffrey Herbst (President of the Newseum, Washington DC), “Africa’s Third Liberation” (2012) and “How South Africa works – and must improve” (2015).